 - non-verbal communication is often aimed at preventing "loss of face" (public humiliation) from happening;

-Articles exploring the topics of guilt and shame, and the meaning of collectivism and individualism with regard to workplace dynamics, are available at the following links:
+Articles expanding on the topics of guilt and shame, and investigating the implications of collectivism and individualism on workplace dynamics, are available at the following links:

 Hofstede, Geert (2001).
 Culture's Consequences: comparing values, behaviors, institutions, and organizations across nations (2nd ed.).
 Thousand Oaks, CA